A Compact Rechargeable Shaver/Trimmer

 - Place the magnetic protective cover over the Handyman to keep it clean.

 - Charge trimmer as needed between trim sessions.

-Manscaped The Handyman is a decent foil-type shaver and it works quickly and well.
+Manscaped The Handyman is a decent foil-type shaver that works quickly and quite well.
 The compact design makes it easy to take it along no matter where you go.
-There are negatives as I have mentioned above but the biggest for me is the price.
-Which seems a little steep for me.
+As I have mentioned above, there are negatives, but the biggest for me is the price, which seems a little steep.

 You will get a decent shave with the Manscaped The Handyman.

-Any questions or comments are always welcomed here.
+Any questions or comments are always welcome here.
 Please post below.

 My name is Dan and I am the owner and sole contributor to www.backshaverforen.com.
 I am the leading authority on back shaving.